mbustama/NuOscProbExact/README.md

 ### Trivial example

+#### Three-neutrino oscillations

-We starting by passing `probabilities_3nu` an arbitrary Hamiltonian and baseline:
+As a first, trivial example, we pass `probabilities_3nu` an arbitrary Hamiltonian and baseline:
 ```python
 import oscprob3nu